dynatrace-oss/logstash-output-dynatrace/README.md

 Setting `ssl_verify_none` to `true` causes the output plugin to skip certificate verification when sending log ingest requests to SSL and TLS protected HTTPS endpoints.
 This option may be required if you are using a self-signed certificate, an expired certificate, or a certificate which was generated for a different domain than the one in use.

-### `codec`

-* Value type is codec
-* Default value is "plain"

-The codec used for output data.
-Output codecs are a convenient method for encoding your data before it leaves the output without needing a separate filter in your Logstash pipeline.

 ### `enable_metric`

  * Value type is [boolean](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html#boolean)